cosmos/sdk-tutorials/publish-app-do/index.md

 rsync --archive --chown=appuser:appuser ~/.ssh /home/appuser
 ```

-To setup your server to install and run the starport app, we will need to install a few tools which will help us to publish your blockchain app.
+To set up your server to install and run the Starport app, we will need to install a few tools which will help us to publish your blockchain app.

 Install [Go](https://golang.org/dl/).